-- 2.2.1 Systems are implemented that promote gender equality and prevent gender discrimination in employment practices, training opportunities, awarding of contracts, processes of engagement and management activities. - 2.2.2 Job opportunities are open to both women and men under the same conditions, and women are encouraged to participate actively in all levels of employment. - 2.2.3 Work typically carried out by women (nurseries, silviculture, Non Timber Forest Product harvesting, weighing, packing, etc.) is included in training and health & safety programs to the same extent as work typically carried out by men. - 2.2.4 Women and men are paid the same wage when they do the same work. - 2.2.5 Women receive payment directly through a mutually agreed method with the Organization to ensure they safely receive and retain their wages. - 2.2.6 Maternity leave is no less than a six-week period after childbirth. - 2.2.7 Paternity leave is available and there is no penalty for taking it. - 2.2.8 Women are encouraged to participate in all types of employment, management committees and activities and or decision-making forums according to their capabilities. - 2.2.9 Confidentiality is guaranteed when cases of sexual harassment and discrimination based on gender, marital status, parenthood or sexual orientation are reported either by women or men.
-Effective mechanisms exist for reporting and eliminating these cases.
+- 2.2.2 Job opportunities are open to both women and men under the same conditions, and women are encouraged to participate actively in all levels of employment. - Verifiers: Vacancy notice, organizational policy documents, interviews with stakeholders. - 2.2.3 Work typically carried out by women (nurseries, silviculture, Non-Timber Forest Product harvesting, weighing, packing, etc.) is included in training and health & safety programs to the same extent as work typically carried out by men. - Verifiers: Training plan, training records, interviews with workers. - 2.2.4 Women and men are paid the same wage when they do the same work. - Verifiers: Interviews with workers, agreement, receipt of payment/salary sheets. - 2.2.5 Women are paid directly and using mutually agreed methods (e.g. direct bank transfer, direct payments for school fees, etc.) to ensure they safely receive and retain their wages. - Verifiers: Receipt of payment, agreement, appointment letter, interviews with workers. - 2.2.6 Maternity leave is no less than a six-week period after childbirth.